One-Step Estimation With Scaled Proximal Methods: The Moreau Envelope as a Statistical Smoother.

 It is clear from Proposition~\ref{prop:diffeCf} that the objective function $e_Cf$ is a smoothed version of the function $f$ when $f$ satisfies the required assumptions.
-Moreover, $e_{C}f$ is is finite over $\R^{d}$ when $f$ is proper, even though $f$ itself might take the value $\infty$.
+Moreover, $e_{C}f$ is finite over $\R^{d}$ when $f$ is proper and bounded from below, even though $f$ itself might take the value $\infty$.
 We also note that $e_{C} f$ preserves global minimizers of $f$; if $x^*$ is a minimizer of $f$ then the following chains of inequalities hold for all $x$ and $w$.

 Taking the infimum over $w$ and $x$ implies that the sets of minimizers of $f$ and $e_{C}f$ coincide.
 The smoothing properties of the Moreau envelope are depicted in Figure \ref{fig:Moreau}, which also illustrates the coincidence of minimizers.